Priscilla Horton: Marriage and later years

+She married Thomas German Reed in 1844, although a marriage to another man was erroneously reported in the London press the year before: "Miss P. Horton, the Ariel of Drury Lane, and the universal favorite of all playgoers, is no longer Miss Horton.
+She has given her hand, we learn, to a Mr. Wheatley, a respectable wharfinger" It turned out, though, that Mr. Wheatley, "a lighterman and barge owner at Lambeth," had married a daughter of Thomas Gladstane, lessee of the Adelphi Theatre.

-She married Thomas German Reed in 1844.
-From 1847 to 1854, she continued to play roles at the Haymarket, Drury Lane and Olympic theatres as well as in provincial tours.
+From 1847 to 1854, Horton continued to play roles at the Haymarket, Drury Lane and Olympic theatres as well as in provincial tours.
 One 1851 role was Hecate in Macready's farewell Macbeth.

 In the spring of 1855, the German Reeds presented the first performance of "Miss P. Horton's Illustrative Gatherings," musical theatre performances usually consisting of one or two brief comic operas designed for a minimal number of characters and performed with either the piano and harmonium or a small ensemble of musicians.
 These soon became "Mr. And Mrs. German Reed's Entertainments", presented at the Royal Gallery of Illustration in Regent Street (and later at St. George's Hall).
 To help lend respectability to their family-friendly entertainments, they called their establishment the "Gallery" of Illustration, rather than a "theatre", and the pieces they put on were called "entertainments," rather than plays, extravaganzas, or burlesques, to interest family audiences who were afraid of the bad reputation in which the professional theatre was regarded at the time.

 The entertainments focused on satire and "clean" comedy, eschewing any hint of the vulgarity that permeated the London stage.
 Reed himself composed the music for many of these pieces, and often appeared in them, together with Mrs. German Reed.
 Horton was a mentor to the dramatist W. S. Gilbert, who wrote six short operas for the German Reeds, each with a prominent role for Horton, and these roles became the pattern for his later contralto characters in the Savoy Operas.

 Thomas retired in 1871, and Horton, together with their son, Alfred (1847–1895), continued the entertainments until her retirement in 1879, when Alfred took over their production until 1895.
 She retired from performing in 1879.
 She died at the age of 77 at Bexley Heath, Kent.